silviabon/Protein-Heaven/README.md

 ## Protein-Heaven
 A food pick-up service project for web dev bootcamp midterm.
-Customers select their items, and receive a SMS with the confirmation that the order was recieved.
+Customers select their items, and receive a SMS with the confirmation that the order was received.
-Restaurant admins will also recieve a SMS to alert that a new order is in the system.
+Restaurant admins will also receive a SMS to alert that a new order is in the system.
 In the admin portal, orders can be set with an estimated time for pickup, which will send another message to the customer.

 ## Screen-shots